ejarvis239/inenco_backend/README.md

 The following endpoints are available to users.

-GET /api -- returns the home page.
+GET / -- returns the home page.

-GET /api/users/:username -- returns a specific user.
-POST /api/users/:username -- adds a new user, requires a JSON object containing a username, firstName, lastName, and email.
+GET /api/owners/:username -- returns a specific owner POST /api/owners/ -- adds a new owner, requires a JSON object containing a username, first name, last name, and email GET /api//sites/:owner_id -- returns a specific owners site POST /api/sites/:owner_id -- adds a site for an owner DELETE /api/sites/:site_id -- deletes a specific site
-PATCH /api/users/:username -- updates an existing users details.

-GET /api/recipes/:user_id -- returns a specific user's id.
-POST /api/recipes/:user_id -- adds a recipe for a user, requires a name, user, servings and ingredients.
-DELETE /api/recipes//:recipe_id -- deletes a specific recipe.

-GET /api/shopping-lists/:user_id -- returns a specific user's shopping list DELETE /api/shopping-lists/:user_id -- empties a given user's shopping list.
-PATCH /api/shopping-lists/:user_id/:recipe_id -- adds or removed a given recipe from the shopping list.
-Requires an update query or either 'add' or 'remove'